 State administrative rules known as Chapter 4, Wis.
 Admin.
-Code (UWS), "Procedures for Dismissal of Faculty," and Chapter UWS 11, Wis.
+Code (UWS), "Procedures for Faculty Dismissal and for Dismissal and Discipline in Title IX cases," and Chapter UWS 11, Wis.
 Admin.
-Code, "Dismissal of Academic Staff for Cause" apply to Faculty and Academic Staff, respectively.
+Code, "Procedures for Academic Staff Dismissal and for Discipline and Dismissal in Title IX Cases" apply to Faculty and Academic Staff, respectively.
 All University of Wisconsin System institutions develop individual procedures for discipline and dismissal based on the Wisconsin Administrative Code provisions mentioned above.

 At UW-Madison, the discipline and dismissal procedures for Faculty and Academic Staff members are developed through shared-governance processes.
 The discipline and dismissal procedures for University Staff employees are based upon standards developed under the State classified civil service requirements and currently remain in effect.
 On May 6, 2020 the Department of Education released proposed Title IX regulations, which went into effect on August 14, 2020.
 Changes were made to the Wisconsin Administrative Code per the Emergency Rulemaking process, and Title IX compliant versions of Chapter UWS 4, and 11 were in effect as of August 14, 2020.
+Permanent Rules were published and in effect as of June 1, 2021.
 Revised employee disciplinary and dismissal procedures consistent with the Wisconsin Administrative Code will be published after the University consults with shared-governance bodies.